danbev/learning-v8/README.md

 TODO: Look into CreateOffHeapTrampolines.

-So the VisitRootPointers function takes on of these Root's and visits all those root.
+So the VisitRootPointers function takes one of these Root's and visits all those roots.
 In our case the first Root to be visited is Heap::IterateSmiRoots:
 ```c++
 void Heap::IterateSmiRoots(RootVisitor* v) {
   ExecutionAccess access(isolate());